All Episodes

 I do love my city of Chicago.

-I love the lake, I love everything going out in my life.
+I love everything going on in my life.

-Between governor, we have Rod uh Blagufovich is the governor here, we have uh uh Todd Stroger in Cook County, and then of course Mayor Daly in Chicago.
+We have Todd Stroger in Cook County, and then, of course, Mayor Daly in Chicago.

 And it seems like whenever problems come up, the only possible answer is we need to raise taxes.

-You need you need to go next door, talk to people in Michigan.
+You need to go next door and talk to people in Michigan.

 Why is that?

-Of course, state of Illinois is probably pretty high tax, too.
+Of course, the state of Illinois is probably pretty high tax too, but we've got budget fiscal problems.

 Never ask whether the government can do less with less.

-Asking for more money, Bay, there's uh there's a vote going on in the city uh uh whether or not they're gonna ban smoking in all of the uh uh the beaches and uh and the recreational parts in the city.
+They're a vote going on in the city of whether or not they're going to ban smoking in all of the beaches and the recreational parks in the city.

 It makes me sad.

-When they start getting involved in the private sector and interrupting things and screwing things up there when the private sector would include you, uh and your and your personal finances.
+When they start getting involved in the private sector and interrupting things and screwing things up there, which private sector would include you and your personal finances.

-No, I I didn't mean to mislead you about this.
+No, I didn't mean to mislead you about this.

 Half my brain tied behind my back just to make it fair.

-Hell Rushbow, Lowy loving hearing myself say what I say, because I always love hearing anybody be right.
+Hell Rushbow, Lowe, loving hearing myself say what I say because I always love hearing anybody be right.

-Let's do let's do Los Angeles first, and we'll get to your phone calls here at Ilquico.
+Let's do Los Angeles first, and we'll get to your phone calls here at El Quico.

-A report by the California budget project estimates that a two-parent working family in Los Angeles needs $74,000 a year to make ends meet.
+A report by the California Budget Project estimates that a two-parent working family in Los Angeles needs $74,044 a year to make ends meet.

 That should be the new poverty line.

-Oh, that's more than your social security recipients receive today.
+You know, that's more than your Social Security recipients receive today.

-But a single adult in Los Angeles needs to make twenty-eight thousand one hundred and twenty-six dollars a year to live modestly, while a single parent needs sixty-two thousand dollars, according to the California Budget Project, a policy group behind the report being released today.
+But a single adult in Los Angeles needs to make $28,126 a year to live modestly, while a single parent needs $62,000, according to the California Budget Project, a policy group behind the report being released today.

-A two-parent family in Los Angeles with one working member needs fifty-one thousand, while a two-working parent family needs seventy-four thousand forty-four dollars a year.
+A two-parent family in Los Angeles with one working member needs $51,000, while a two-working parent family needs $74,044 a year.

 Calculations are based on families who do not receive health care through employment, rent rather than own real estate, and have a car.